Pullin’ the wool over mom’s eyes!!

 Among the many things Dad did in his lifetime, sheep-shearing was one.
-I never actually sheared a sheep, but went along with Dad many a time to tie up the wool into bundles, weigh it and then have Dad buy it from the farmer.
+I never actually sheared a sheep, but went along with Dad many a time to tie up the wool into bundles, weigh it, so that Dad could buy it from the farmer.
 Dad sheared sheep for a number of years, going out from early spring through mid summer, about 4-5 times a week.
 He would probably average about 25 sheep each day, buying the wool each time.
 When we got home, we unloaded the bundles of wool into our old grocery story and every so often we would sell all the wool Dad had bought.
+Our store was full of wool and Dad had a pretty good idea of its’ approximate weight.